The Gay Deception

 The Gay Deception is a 1935 romantic comedy film starring Francis Lederer and Frances Dee.
 Writers Stephen Morehouse Avery and Don Hartman were nominated for the Academy Award for Best Story.

 Plot

-Secretary Mirabel Miller (Frances Dee) wins a lottery and decides to live it up in a luxurious New York hotel (The Waldorf-Plaza), where she clashes with a bellboy (Francis Lederer) who is more than he appears to be.
+Secretary Mirabel Miller wins a lottery and decides to live it up in The Waldorf-Plaza, a luxurious New York hotel, where she clashes with a bellboy who is more than he appears to be.